-In August 2016, Brandi began adjunct teaching in the prestigious Scripps Howard School of Journalism and Communication at Hampton University.
+During the 2016-2017 school year, Brandi was an adjunct professor at the prestigious Scripps Howard School of Journalism and Communication at Hampton University.

 In July 2016, Brandi and several co-workers won the prestigious 2016 NABJ “Salute to Excellence Award.”
 Brandi was honored for her Investigative report on “Police Diversity: Not Just Black and White.”